Taking photos at the MCC

 There are however important rules to be observed:

 - If you take photos of other visitors you must first specifically ask them for permission.
 Every person holds the right to his or her own image and does not wish to appear on other peoples cameras without them knowing it.
-This is regulated through our house rules (PDF, 433.7 kB):

 - If you want to publish the photos afterwards then you need (best in writing!) to acquire consent from the person being photographed.
 The background: In Germany the right to one's own image applies.
 This means that every individual principally has the right to define whether and in what context the images of him or her may be published.
 With children and teenagers below 18 years of age it is even necessary to acquire the consent of the parents.